Easy guide to catching a bus in Buckinghamshire

 Plan to be at the bus stop a few minutes before the bus is due to arrive.
 As the bus approaches, look for the route number and destination on the front.
-If it’s the route you require then clearly put out your hand so the driver knows you wish to stop.
+If it’s the route you require then clearly put out your hand so the driver knows you wish it to stop.

 At bus stations you’ll find electronic displays that will countdown the minutes to your departure time and show you the correct departure point.
 You can access this live information for other stops on your phone at nextbuses.mobi

 3. Board the bus

 Tell the driver where you want to go - if you're not sure which stop you want, ask the driver.

 Most bus companies in Buckinghamshire sell child and adult tickets valid for a single or return trip and multi-use tickets valid for a day, week, 4 weeks or a month.
 If travelling frequently the multi-use tickets usually work out cheaper per trip than buying a single ticket.

-Ask the driver about the best ticket to for your journey.
+Ask the driver about the best ticket for your journey.
 If you need to change buses to complete your journey ask for a ticket which will cover the whole journey (please note this may not be possible if the services are operated by different companies).

 On most buses you’ll need to pay with cash; please be aware that the driver may not always have change, particularly for high value notes.
 The driver will then give you a ticket, which you should keep until you have completed your journey.
 Don’t forget, if you buy a return or a day ticket, make sure you keep it until you have completed all your journeys.